 - 1 teaspoon black pepper

-- 1 teaspoon coriander seeds ground in pestle mortar
+- 1 teaspoon coriander seeds ground in pestle and mortar

 - ½ teaspoon cayenne pepper or more for spicy